STEELISI/DISCERN/documentation/sensors/setup.md

  fusioncore
 ```

-We need Docker for the FusionCore and hence, we run the following commands to avoid "Unmet Dependencies" error.
+We need to install Docker for the FusionCore.
+We can install docker with:

 ```bash
 sudo apt install apt-transport-https ca-certificates curl software-properties-common